 - Their final distribution will be determined by which seeds succeed based on the immediate soil conditions where they land rather than planting formats determined in advance.

 After planting 20,000 trees in the US, one researcher remarked “The ones that grew best were mostly ones we didn’t plant, they just grew naturally on the ground we had set aside for planting.
 Lots popped up all around.
 It was a good reminder that nature knows what it is doing.”

-From my point of view, as a life long experimental psychologist (not an ecologist), there are two things which particularly appeal to me about a natural regeneration project:-
+From my point of view, as a life long experimental psychologist (not an ecologist), there are 3 things which particularly appeal to me about a natural regeneration project:-

 - Enjoying unpredictable outcomes – no-one knows what exactly will happen – what diversity and what surprises will emerge?
 Even with the most controlled experiments I’ve ever designed, the most powerful learning has been in the surprise effects of some unintended aspect of the experiment.

 - Understanding messiness and natural diversity.
 Natural regeneration can elicit a negative reaction because (like unmown lawns or grass verges) people see it as “scrubby, messy, uncontrolled and uncared for”.
 But is what we perceive as “messy” simply a culturally determined view?
 Nature can be messy but in that biodiversity lies its strength and resilience – a key part of the environmental reset we need.
 Unfortunately, the UK government’s new biodiversity metric does not value scrubby landscapes dominated by bramble, thistle and ragwort (often key features of rewilding projects).
 Instead it logs them as a sign of “degradation”.

 - An open-ended experiment where nature is in charge and I am just a student observor and occasional minor role participant.

 This is still evolving and, I’m sure, will continue to do so.